thomas-marquis/ytrack-python-1/subjects/Q02E01_raise_exceptions/README.md

 }
 ```

-The function should raise a `ValueError` with specific message in those cases:
+The function should `raise` a `ValueError` with specific message according those cases:

 * if `title` has more than 150 character length.
 Error message: `"Title is tool long"`
 * if `persons` is null or greater than 50.
-Error message: `"Invalid person number"`
+Error message: `"Invalid persons number"`
 * if `ingredients` list is empty.
 Error message: `"This recipe has no ingredients"`

 ## Usage